-- Year on year model smoothing will be used in the spring 2018 NDM analysis, in deriving the NDM Derived Factors to be applied to gas year 2018/19. - 2.
+- 1. Year on year model smoothing will be used in the spring 2019 NDM analysis, in deriving the NDM Derived Factors to be applied to gas year 2019/20. - 2.
 In the absence of evidence of trends in the parameters of the year on year models, simple averaging will be applied to the NDM models feeding into model smoothing. - 3.
 The NDM models for three years will be used for model smoothing.
-The three years will be 2015/16, 2016/17 and 2017/18.
-For both the first and third of these three analysis years, the data sets cover a twelve month period (April to March) while for the second analysis year, 2016/17, the data sets cover a thirteen month period (March to March); this is necessary to ensure that there is at least one complete Easter holiday weekend in the data sets for that year.
+The three years will be 2016/17, 2017/18 and 2018/19.
+For both the first and third of these three analysis years, the data sets cover a thirteen month period (March to March); this is necessary to ensure that there is at least one complete Easter holiday weekend in the data sets for that year.
+For the second analysis year, 2017/18, the data sets cover a twelve month period (April to March).

-Note: For those EUCs which require new data streams (xx:Eyy01I, xx:Eyy01P, xx:Eyy02B, xx:Eyy02P) it is likely that the required historic daily demand data will be unavailable to create 3 years of models, in which case model smoothing will be limited to the number of years models available.
+Note: For those additional EUCs which require new data streams it is likely that the required historic daily demand data will be unavailable to create 3 years of models, in which case model smoothing will be limited to the number of years models available.
 Any subsequent references to model smoothing in this document and the use of 3 years will have the same rationale applied.

 - 4. In applying smoothing, models from equivalent WAR bands in the three separate years will be averaged although WAR band limits change from year to year.
 This is the approach adopted for each NDM analysis since spring 1999 (i.e. all previous NDM analyses in which model smoothing was applied), and there is no real alternative to this.
-As a subsidiary point there is also a strong stability incentive to retain the current period (December to March) in the definition of the WAR values and therefore the existing definition will be retained for the spring 2018 analysis. - 5.
+As a subsidiary point there is also a strong stability incentive to retain the current period (December to March) in the definition of the WAR values and therefore the existing definition will be retained for the spring 2019 analysis. - 5.
 The approach to model smoothing will be at the level of the underlying demand models, as was the case in the previous analyses.
-Further details are attached in Appendix 2 to this note. - 6.
-Following the Autumn 2015 review, the assessment of the approach to model smoothing is scheduled to be reviewed in full again by DESC during the autumn of 2018 following finalisation of the NDM algorithms for 2018/19.
+Further details are attached in Appendix 2 to this note. - Following the Autumn 2018 review, the assessment of the approach to model smoothing is scheduled to be reviewed in full again by DESC during the autumn of 2020 following finalisation of the NDM algorithms for 2020/21.